mawie81/electron-window-state/readme.md

 `saveState(window)` - *Function*

   Saves the current state of the given `BrowserWindow`.
-This exists for legacy purposes, use `register` instead.
+This exists mostly for legacy purposes, and in most cases it's better to just use `register`.

 ## License